cloudflare/cloudflare-docs-engine/src/content/runtime-apis/streams/writablestream.md

 - <Code>abort(reason<ParamType>string</ParamType><PropMeta>optional</PropMeta>)</Code> <Type>Promise&lt;void></Type>

   - Aborts the stream.
-This method returns a promise that fulfills with a response `undefined`. `reason` is an optional human-readable string indicating the reason for cancellation. `reason` will be passed to the underlying sink's abort algorithm.
-If this writable stream is one side of a [TransformStream](/runtime-apis/streams/transformstream), then its abort algorithm causes the transform's readable side to become errored with `reason`.
+This method returns a promise that fulfills with a response `undefined`. `reason` is an optional human-readable string indicating the reason for cancellation. `reason` will be passed to the underlying sink’s abort algorithm.
+If this writable stream is one side of a [TransformStream](/runtime-apis/streams/transformstream), then its abort algorithm causes the transform’s readable side to become errored with `reason`.

   <Aside type="warning" header="Warning">